geonaumov/rss2sqlite/README.md

-# rss2sqlite
+# rusqlite
-RSS to SQlite collector in Rust.
-Work in progress ...
+RSS to SQlite collector written in Rust.
+Work in progress.